Page bookmarks:

 In sentances:

-- le Koike andu er mi neba! = The dogs are going to my neighbor!
+- le koike andu la ma neba! = The dogs are going to my neighbor!

 Determinant article

 The determinant article is establish more clearly the noun.
 It specify if the noun is close by or further away.
-This sometimes is used with gesture of pointing the thing with your finger towards the specified object.
+Also determinant article specify if is one or many.
+Imagine gesture of pointing the things with your finger.
+This is the meaning of determinant article, to point out the things.

 Examples: